External Ids for OXTR Gene

 GeneCards Summary for OXTR Gene

 OXTR (Oxytocin Receptor) is a Protein Coding gene.
 Diseases associated with OXTR include Prosopagnosia and Alexithymia.
-Among its related pathways are Signaling by GPCR and Oxytocin signaling pathway.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide hormone binding.
 An important paralog of this gene is AVPR1A.

 UniProtKB/Swiss-Prot Summary for OXTR Gene